Routes - General

 The Super Randonnées use mountain roads, sometimes very small roads.
 The road surface is sometimes excellent, sometimes very rough, and some passages can be rutted.
 In some cases, there is moss and various plant debris on the road.
-Apart the SR du Désert, there is no gravel, except 1.5 km on the SR du Léman Dément before Col des Glières (and, as an option, 6 km on the SR de Port-la-Montagne: the Malpasset variant).
+Apart the SR du Désert and the SR Mounta Cala, there is no gravel, except 1.5 km on the SR du Léman Dément before Col des Glières (and, as an option, 6 km on the SR de Port-la-Montagne: the Malpasset variant).
 Even if the roads are maintained, it is still possible to encounter, from time to time, stones and mudslides, especially after a storm.
 Mountain roads also may be crossed by wooden or metal gullies (for the evacuation of water), by fords, and by cattle grids.

 Certain road closures are posted on the road information sites of the various départements (French territorial divisions), links to these sites are indicated on each SR page.
 Participants are advised to visit these sites before their start.
 Unfortunately, all closures are not reported.

 Mountain roads are subject to landslides and other natural events.
 They have many bridges and tunnels.
 They are particularly subject to closure for maintenance or repair.
 In France, during the works, the roads are either open with alternating, or closed to all traffic.
 In this case, depending on the worksite, it can be difficult to pass through, even on a bicycle (barriers preventing the passage, or foreman opposing the passage of cycles).